Jackknife Empirical Likelihood Ratio Test for Cauchy Distribution: Test statistics

 A new class of tests is introduced, derived from the following characterization of the Cauchy distribution.

-\begin{theorem}(\cite{arnold1979some}) Let $X, X_1$ and $X_2$ be absolutely continuous random variables.
+\begin{theorem}(\cite{arnold1979some}) Let $X, X_1$ and $X_2$ be independent and identically distributed (i.i.d.) absolutely continuous random variables.
 Let us define $Y=(X_1- X_2^{-1})/2$.
-We recall $X$ has d.f. $F$ and let $Y$ has d.f. $G$. $X$ and $Y=(X_1- X_2^{-1})/2$ are identically distributed if, and only if, $X \sim \mathcal{C}(0,1)$. \begin{proof} If $X$ follows a standard Cauchy distribution, the transformation $ Y = (X_1 - X_2^{-1})/2$, also following a standard Cauchy distribution.
-This result follows from the stability properties of the Cauchy distribution under linear transformations, where $Y$ preserves the distributional shape characterized by heavy tails and symmetry about zero.
-Therefore, $Y$ and $X$ have the same distribution if, and only if, $X$ is standard Cauchy distributed, as discussed in \cite{arnold1979some}. \end{proof} \end{theorem} This characterization is classified within the category of distributional characterizations based on equality.
+We recall $X$ has a distribution function (d.f.) $F$ and let $Y$ have a d.f. $G$.
+Then, $X$ and $Y=(X_1- X_2^{-1})/2$ have the same distribution if, and only if, $X \sim \mathcal{C}(0,1)$. \end{theorem} This characterization is classified within the category of distributional characterizations based on equality.
 Constructing tests based on such characterizations has become popular in goodness-of-fit testing because they ensure equivalence across distribution functions, density functions, characteristic functions, and related analytical properties.

+Consider a random sample $X_1, X_2, \ldots, X_n$ of size $n$ from an unknown distribution function ($d.f.$) $F$.
 To test the hypothesis defined in (\ref{ho}), a measure of departure, denoted as \( \Delta \), is defined as follows:

 The measure $\Delta$ represents the integral of the difference between two cumulative distribution functions over the entire real line.
 For \( X_1 \), \( X_2 \), and \( X_3 \),